moaqz/container/README.md

-This project provides a basic implementation of a Dependency Injection (DI) container in PHP.
+A simple dependency injection container written in PHP.

 ## Usage Example